cloud-ark/kubeplus/README.rst

 ======================

 KubePlus streamlines the process of discovering static and runtime information about Custom Resources introduced by various Operators in a cluster.
 Static information consists of: a) how-to-use guides for Custom Resources supported by an Operator, b) any code level assumptions made by an Operator, c) OpenAPI Spec definitions for a Custom Resource.
-An example of runtime information is identification of Kubernetes's native resources that are created as part of instantiating a Custom Resource instance.
+Runtime information consists of: a) identification of Kubernetes's native resources that are created as part of instantiating a Custom Resource instance,
+b) historical information about declarative actions performed on Custom Resource instances.

 -----------------------------
 Platform-as-Code Annotations
 -----------------------------

-KubePlus uses annotations on Custom Resource Definitions to include the required information.
+KubePlus uses annotations on Custom Resource Definitions towards providing static and runtime information about Custom Resources.
 Following annotations are currently supported:

 .. code-block:: bash